 Mathematical inquiry processes: Develop a line of inquiry; make conjectures and reason.
 Conceptual field of inquiry: Sample spaces; conditional probability.

-Colm Sweet (a maths teacher in West Sussex, UK) devised this prompt in 2007 and was the first to use it in a classroom.
+Colm Sweet, a teacher of mathematics in West Sussex (UK), devised the prompt in 2007 for use in his own classroom.
 The prompt has led to highly successful inquiries, combining student-led exploration and teacher instruction.
 The inquiries have moved from calculations of theoretical probabilities to models that attempt to take account of 'real world' considerations.

 The prompt has exposed students' misconceptions of probability.
 Some examples of statements that have generated class discussion or led to requests for teacher instruction are: